Charmed Spark K8s

 Setup MinIO

-Spark can be configured to use S3 for object storage.
-However for simplicity, instead of using AWS S3, we’re going to use an S3 compliant object storage library minio
+Apache Spark can be configured to use S3 for object storage.
+However for simplicity, instead of using AWS S3, we’re going to use an S3-compliant object storage library minio

 , an add-on for which is shipped by default in microk8s

 installation.
-Using MinIO, we can have an S3 compliant bucket created locally which is more convinient than AWS S3 for experimentation purposes.
+Using MinIO, we can have an S3 compliant bucket created locally which is more convenient than AWS S3 for experimentation purposes.

 Let’s enable the minio